LakshmiLavanyaKasturi/lkresume/lavanyakasturi.md

  ####  Sammamish, WA | 972-357-0755  | lavanyakasturi@gmail.com

 ### Professional Summary
-Skilled Technical Project Manager with 2.5 years of experience in IT industry and 4+ years of experience in leading an organization with excellent problem-solving, organizational and decision-making abilities.
+Skilled Technical Project Manager with over four years of experience in leading an organization with excellent problem-solving, organizational and decision-making abilities.
 Well-versed in coordinating software projects with co-located and off-site teams.

 ### Skills
 * Project Management
 * Agile and Waterfall methodology
 * Problem resolution
 * Team leadership
 * Quality Assurance

 ### Work History

-**Entrepreneur, Founder And Director**
+**Entrepreneur, Founder**
 **Swarajhari School Of Music   | May 2015 - Current**
 * 35 students at various levels
 * Planning, scheduling, organizing classes and track the growth of students